phpearth/docs/general/how-to-google.md

----
-title: "How to use Google Operators?"
+# How to use Google Operators?
-updated: "November 20, 2016"
-permalink: "/faq/how-to-use-google-operators/"
----

 ## How do I use Google for what I need to know?